 We take a look at the Kentucky favorite for auto insurance.

 If you hail from the Bluegrass State or are getting ready to move to the area, Kentucky Farm Bureau may be one of your top contenders for Kentucky car insurance.
-Though smaller than its national competitors, we’ve found that many of the Farm Bureau branches, including Kentucky Farm Bureau, are strongly reviewed and have a significant number of cost-saving options.
+Though smaller than its national competitors, Kentucky Farm Bureau insurance is well-loved in the state.

 In this article:

 - Customer Reviews For Kentucky Farm Bureau Insurance

 - Our Take On Kentucky Farm Bureau Insurance: 4.0 Stars